 Mutton curry pies are one of my favourite childhood foods.
 Mutton in the South African context refers to sheep and not goat meat and mutton curry pies are made with a puff pastry base and a mutton curry filling.
 Mutton curry pies, like Amma’s fresh cream doughnuts, evoke fond childhood memories of road trips, the supermarket we once owned and Amma’s pie project.
-My personal favourite being the Big Jack Pies we sold in the shop and Amma’s homemade pies -she sold at school.
+My personal favourite is the Big Jack Pies we sold in the shop and Amma’s homemade pies -she sold at school.

 Unlike Amma’s Sunday lunch mutton curry, the pie filling variant is a milder one with peas.
 Cornflour is added as a thickener to prevent the gravy from seeping through the pastry.
 The perfect accompaniment to mutton curry pies is ice cold cola!